-Appendix F: Windows 8/8.1/10 IP Setup
+Appendix F: Windows 8 IP Setup

-If a computer running Windows is being used as the cOS Core management workstation and a DHCP server is not enabled on the cOS Core management interface, the management computer's Ethernet interface connected to the Clavister Security Gateway should be configured with an IPv4 address which belongs to the network 192.168.1.0/24.
-That address must be different from the security gateway's default management interface address of 192.168.1.1.
+If a PC running Microsoft Windows 7 is being used as the cOS Core management workstation, the computer's Ethernet interface connected to the Clavister Security Gateway must be configured with an IPv4 address which belongs to the network 192.168.1.0/24 and is different from the security gateway's address of 192.168.1.1.

-it is assumed that the IPv4 address 192.168.1.30 will be used for this purpose and the steps to set this up with Windows versions 8, 8.1 or 10 are as follows:
+The IPv4 address 192.168.1.30 will be used for this purpose and the steps to set this up with Windows 7 are as follows:

-- 1. Open the Windows Control Panel (the Category view is assumed here). - 2.
+- 1. Open the Windows 8 Control Panel. - 2.
 Select Network & Internet from the control panel.